 - Maple syrup

-Give a good mix and you’re good to go!
+Add it all to a bowl, give a good mix, and you're good to go!

 And by good to go I mean good to pour all over the perfect baked delicious fresh baked Maple Apple Bread...